s0ber/bower-template/README.md

 ### Source files

-You should list your source files in ```gulpfile.coffee```, gulp will use them for building compiled version, and karma will use it for running specs.
+You should list your source files in ```gulpfile.coffee```, gulp will use them for building compiled version, and karma will use them for running specs.